 Such hard times forced many to leave their homeland in search of opportunity across the Atlantic.
 Many of these families settled along the east coast of North America in communities that would become the backbones of the young nations of the United States and Canada.
 The ancestors of many of these families have rediscovered their roots in the 20th century through the establishment of Clan societies and other patriotic Scottish organizations.
 Among them:

 Morfitt Settlers in United States in the 20th Century

-- Elizabeth Morfitt, aged 47, who emigrated to the United States from Leeds, England, in 1922
+- Elizabeth Morfitt, aged 47, who immigrated to the United States from Leeds, England, in 1922

-- Thomas Morfitt, aged 49, who emigrated to the United States from Leeds, England, in 1922
+- Thomas Morfitt, aged 49, who immigrated to the United States from Leeds, England, in 1922

 - Violet L. Morfitt, aged 28, who landed in America from Harrow Middlesex, England, in 1923